Bad Credit Home Loans

 These type of bad credit home loans are often seen as a stepping stone to help individuals get back on track and after a period of solid payments the loans can be refinanced to a lesser rate.

-What are my options with Paid or Unpaid Defaults, Judgments?
+What are my options with Paid or Unpaid Defaults, Judgments etc?

 - Minor paid defaults up to $500 can usually be accepted by some banks and lenders / mortgage insurance up to 95% of property value e.g Telcos and non financial defaults

-- For Paid or Unpaid defaults, Judgments, Writs & Summons that do not fit the above criteria generally you will need to obtain finance from a Specialist Lender.
+- For Paid or Unpaid defaults, Judgements, Writs & Summons that do not fit the above criteria generally you will need to obtain finance from a Specialist Lender.
 We have many of these lenders on our panel and each case needs to be analyzed to find the best and lowest rate option for you with the easiest exit strategy for you to refinance to a lower rate lender when your credit report is clear.
-All these Funders require a detailed account of how and when the impairments occurred; as well as an explanation on how and why the event is no longer an ongoing concern with little likelihood of reoccurrence.
-We have specialist lenders that can lend you up to 95% of the property Value on a purchase and 90% of a refinance.
+All these Funders require a detailed account of how and when the impairments occurred; as well as an explanation on how and why the event is no longer an ongoing concern with little likelihood of re-occurrence.

 - Will allow you to borrow to a maximum of $1,000,000 to 85% of Property Value